 - Soft cream cheese – you can use any brand of soft cream cheese.
 If you are a Philadelphia fan you can use that, but my local supermarket does a really good ‘house brand’ that I like to use.

-- Icing sugar – depending on where you live in the world you may know this as confectioner’s sugar or powdered sugar.
+- Icing sugar - depending on where in the world you live, you may know this as confectioner's sugar or powdered sugar.

 - Lemon essence – I’ve used lemon essence rather than lemon juice because you only need one teaspoon to get a strong lemony flavour.
 You can use lemon juice but the extra liquid will turn the icing too runny, and you will have to add extra icing sugar to compensate.

-To make the frosting, just combine all the ingredients in a small mixing bowl until you have a smooth thick paste.
+To make the frosting, combine all the ingredients in a small mixing bowl until you have a smooth thick paste.

 Fill the holes in the pecan and banana bundt cakes with the icing, and top with half a pecan nut.